PC Proxy: A Method for Dynamical Tracer Reconstruction: Ozone reconstruction

 \subsection{Sonde validation}

 In the second validation exercise, ozone fields were reconstructed from all available POAM data and compared with radio-sonde measurements.
 Figure \ref{global_classic_sonde} shows the results for the classic proxy tracer reconstruction validated against ozone sonde data from the WOUDC, while figure \ref{global_PC_sonde} shows the same for the PC proxy method.
-Correlation for the classic method stands at 0.76, with a bias of -0.058 ppmv and a RMS error of 0.59 ppmv while the PC proxy method provides a correlation of 0.91, a bias of -0.0040 ppmv and a RMS error of 0.36 ppmv.
+Correlation for the classic method stands at 0.76, with a bias of -0.074 ppmv and a RMS error of 0.59 ppmv while the PC proxy method provides a correlation coefficient of 0.91, a bias of -0.0040 ppmv and a RMS error of 0.36 ppmv.

-For this case study, the PC proxy method is clearly superior.
+For the two case studies discussed up to this point, the PC proxy method definitely has the edge.
 On the other hand, because ozone values tend to be higher in the Northern hemisphere than they are in the South, skill scores may be unnaturally high.
 As pointed out in the previous section, the original proxy tracer was typically only applied to one hemisphere at a time.
-To see how the two methods truly compare, we should also apply them to only the Northern or Southern hemisphere.
+For a more well-rounded comparison, we should also apply them to only the Northern or Southern hemisphere.
 Meanwhile, to get a better idea of the skill of the methods, we should likewise restrict comparisons to only a single hemisphere.